Banking & Finance

 1. Serious Economic Offence:

-The CBI emphasized the gravity of the offence, involving embezzlement of public money through abuse of official position by the bank managers, which should not be treated lightly.
+The CBI emphasized the gravity of the offence, involving embezzlement of public money through abuse of an official position by the bank managers, which should not be treated lightly.

 2. Delay Partly Due to Pandemic: